MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 ---
 title: Use your Azure OpenAI Service model in Power Apps (preview)
-description: Learn how to use GPT and Azure OpenAI Service model in Power Apps with AI Builder.
+description: Learn how to use GPT and the Azure OpenAI Service model with AI Builder in Power Apps.
 author: ashbhati
 contributors:
   - ashbhati
   - v-aangie
-ms.topic: conceptual
+ms.topic: how-to
-ms.custom:
+ms.custom: bap-template
 ms.date: 03/06/2023
 ms.author: ashbhati
 ms.reviewer: angieandrews